 Early Origins of the Hamlan family

-Important Dates for the Hamlan family
+Early History of the Hamlan family

 This web page shows only a small excerpt of our Hamlan research.
 Another 91 words (6 lines of text) covering the years 1148, 1275, 1105, 1129, 1202, 1533, 1539 and 1534 are included under the topic Early Hamlan History in all our PDF Extended History products and printed products wherever possible.